ChalmersGU-AI-course/shrdlite-course-project/READ_ME.txt

-README file for group 7 singularity
+README File for Group 7 Singularity:

 How to run:
     1. make sure you have nodejs, NPM, and typescipt installed